 Cleanse

 First step of any good skincare routine is a gentle cleanser to wash away the day!
-I personally only use cleansers every night and wash with water-only in the mornings.
-If you wear waterproof or heavy make-up, a few more steps might be required prior to this!
+Only use cleansers every night and wash with water-only in the mornings.
+I also recommend double cleansing at night.
+This means you melt all your makeup and sunscreen with an oil-based cleanser or micellar water, wash it off, and then follow-it up with a water-based cleanser.

 Everyday go-to (me): $38 Soy pH-balanced face wash by Fresh